appsecstories/appsecstories.github.io/_posts/2025-11-10-1-Linux-security-Users-and-Groups.md

 1.  **The Power (SUID):** Yes, `passwd` runs with **Effective UID 0**, so the process *can* write to `/etc/shadow`.
 2.  **The Gatekeeper (Internal Logic):** The binary code calls `getuid()` to check the **Real UID** (who actually typed the command).
 If you are not root, the code restricts you to changing *only* your own password.
 3.  **The Mechanism (Atomic Update):** It does not edit the file "directly" (in-place).
 It uses an atomic sequence: Lock -> Read -> Write Temp -> Rename.
+   Q. You asked if it updates the file "directly."
+In a strict engineering sense, no. It does not open the file, jump to line 5, and rewrite the bytes.
+That would be dangerous (if the power fails mid-write, the database is corrupted).
+Instead, passwd (and tools like useradd/vipw) uses an Atomic Update strategy:
+   * **Lock: It creates a lock file (usually /etc/.pwd.lock) to prevent two processes from editing at the same time.
+   * **Read & Copy: It reads /etc/shadow into memory.
+   * **Write Temp: It writes the new version of the data to a temporary file (often /etc/nshadow).
+   * **Rename: Once the write is confirmed successful, it uses the rename() system call to replace /etc/shadow with /etc/nshadow.
 * **Review Takeaway:** Look for custom SUID binaries that have the "Power" but lack the "Gatekeeper" logic.

 ### B. SGID (Set Group ID)